Florida beach with buildings, drone view

 Over the past decade, crime rates have been rising, making it the stateโ€™s most dangerous city.
 The city’s residents face significant risks compared to both state and national averages.

-Economic challenges and social issues contribute to the high crime rates in Florida City.
+Economic challenges and social issues contribute to the high crime rates in Florida and Florida City.

 Efforts to improve safety have included increased law enforcement presence, improved police funding, and community-based programs aimed at addressing the root causes of crime.